 Unsuspecting victims—usually those in a rush—will connect to the threat actor’s bogus Wi-Fi instead of the genuine free Wi-Fi.
 The threat actor’s Wi-Fi is connected to the genuine Wi-Fi so the victim does get online, but everything that the victim types is captured by the threat actor’s device.
 A VPN will keep you safe in this circumstance too.

-And while we’re talking about public spaces, avoid publicly shared cellphone charge points.
-If they have been compromised they can inject malicious code into your cellphone.
+And while we’re talking about public spaces, avoid publicly shared phone charge points.
+If they have been compromised they can inject malicious code into your phone.

 It’s a Computer, So Patch It